Overview

 • build_branching_strategy(...) for recursive action trees built from StrategyBuildStep

-Both builders project each action from the currently active perceived state and pass the resulting successor perceived state to the next node or subtree.
+Both builders project each action from the currently active perceived state and attach the resulting successor perceived state to the outgoing branches of each node.

 9. Teleology and game utility seam